 Perhaps these institutions are also caught up in the proverbial “arms race” of bells and whistles critics point to.
 In that case, one would expect prisons to reflect the stripped-down costs of housing and detaining prisoners, and be far cheaper than colleges.
-To the contrary, the average cost per year to house an inmate in Massachusetts Department of Correction is $53,040.4
+To the contrary, the average cost per year to house an inmate in the Massachusetts Department of Correction is $53,040.4

 I believe that college costs reflect the general trends of those services that require labor-intensity to increase faster than inflation—education and health care/hospitals being the most obvious examples.
 Many of the products and services we consume that have had declining costs have radically substituted technology or self-help for labor—bank ATMs, self-service gas stations, online or automated customer service.
 Our cars and appliances are made with much less human labor than in the past.
-Other products have become smaller, more compact and durable due to innovations in design, technology, and materials.
+Other products have become smaller, more compact, and durable due to innovations in design, technology, and materials.

 I have heard some private higher education leaders lament that private education was never imagined to be affordable enough so that any talented student in the world could afford it.
 While affordability is a huge challenge, I am optimistic and excited that Berklee has some unique programs and innovative options that allow us to achieve dramatically greater affordability.
-We must encourage our students at Berklee to own the responsibility for their education: from both a learning and financial perspective.
+We must encourage our students at Berklee to own the responsibility for their education from both a learning and financial perspective.
 Given the tools I outline below, students can create a path that is also the most affordable and appropriate for their needs.

-1. Credit by Exam
+1) Credit by Exam

-2. Credit Transfer Agreements
+2) Credit Transfer Agreements

-We have 19 international partner schools and six in the U.S. and Canada empowered to teach the first two years of Berklee curriculum.
+We have 19 international partner schools and six in the U.S. and Canada empowered to teach the first two years of Berklee College of Music curriculum.
 Many of these programs were started by Berklee alumni and/or employ many of our alumni as teachers.
-Every one of them is significantly less expensive than Berklee, both because they are often in lower cost-of-living locations, and because their tuition is less.
-In the U.S., our partners comprise three community colleges (Miami-Dade, Cuyahoga in Cleveland, and Fullerton in California) that are publicly subsidized.
-While almost every student would rather spend four full years in Boston, not every student can afford to do so and this option works very well for hundreds of students each year.
-As an example, Souza Lima, our partner school in São Paolo, Brazil, has an annual tuition of approximately $11,000 per year—dramatically less than Berklee in Boston.
+Every one of them is significantly less expensive than Berklee, both because they are often in lower cost-of-living locations and because their tuition is less.
+In the U.S., our partners comprise three community colleges (Miami-Dade in Florida; Cuyahoga in Cleveland, Ohio; and Fullerton in California) that are publicly subsidized.
+While almost every student would rather spend four full years in Boston, not every student can afford to do so, and this option works very well for hundreds of students each year.
+As an example, our partner school in São Paolo, Brazil, Souza Lima, has an annual tuition of approximately $11,100 per year—dramatically less than Berklee in Boston.
 And the cost of living in São Paolo is lower than the cost of living in Boston.

-3. Online Credits
+3) Online Credits

-We are expanding the number of online credits earned at Berklee Online that can be counted towards an on-campus bachelor of music degree.
-These courses typically cost about 60 percent less per credit hour than on campus courses.
-As we have discussed above, a student doesn’t get access to the facilities (rehearsal spaces, practice rooms, studios, concerts, and recitals) or the student services such as counseling, (hence the lower tuition) but the coursework is taught by Berklee faculty in small class sizes using state-of-the-art online teaching technology.
+We are expanding the number of online credits earned at Berklee Online that can be counted towards an on-campus Bachelor of Music degree.
+These courses typically cost about 60 percent less per credit hour than on-campus courses.
+As we have discussed above, a student doesn’t get access to the facilities (rehearsal spaces, practice rooms, studios, concerts, and recitals) or the student services such as counseling (hence the lower tuition), but the course work is taught by Berklee faculty in small class sizes using state-of-the-art online teaching technology.

-4. Online Degrees
+4) Online Degrees

 Berklee isn’t your typical college.
 Some of our students come to us later in life, and they’re not looking for a four-year immersive experience, nor do they want to shoulder the expense.
 They want to sharpen their skills and dive right into the music industry.
-Through these other pathways to Berklee’s physical campus, a competency-based approach can trump a time-in-seat based one, and save students significant money and time.
+Through these other pathways to Berklee’s physical campus, a competency-based approach can trump a time-in-seat–based one, and save students significant money and time.

 Berklee’s Unique Challenge and Opportunity

 Even in cases where students are able to borrow enough to complete their education, I lament sending them off to pursue their careers as performers, songwriters, producers, engineers, teachers, and music therapists with a large debt load to repay.
 Their ability to pursue their musical destiny is burdened by this debt.
 Toward that, we’ve worked hard to reduce the amount of debt our students are taking on.
 Our aggregate student debt peaked in 2010 after the financial crisis.
-We’ve been able to reduce it even as enrollment has grown—family debt (an aggregate of total borrowing for each family, combining both student and parent debt) has steadily decreased and is down approximately 20 percent over the past five years.
+We’ve been able to reduce it even as enrollment has grown—family debt (an aggregate of total borrowing for each family, combining both student and parent debt) has steadily decreased and is down approximately 23 percent over the past five years.